tlanclos/Ticket-API/readme.md

 >   - `procedures.py` - any procedure that is associated with functionality of a mapping between API and the database is located here
 >   - `wrapper.py` - contains a simple database session wrapper that may be used to grab the database session and query the database
 > - `data/` - this directory contains all the basic data handling objects
+>   - `crypt.py` - library that will contain all cryptographic functionality required to encrypt and test passwords
 >   - `decorators.py` - any decorator that may be used to decorate a function for validation, authentication, etc. is located here
 >   - `fields.py` - this file contains the field types that may be used to validate a request field via the validators classes
 >   - `logger.py` - contains the global logger that will be used to log anything